 This simple system has brought safe, convenient mobility to millions of seniors and disabled people.

 Zimmer frames are available in three width classes.
-The standard style frame, which is typically used in hospitals and nursing homes, is 25″ wide.
-While this width conveniently accommodates users of all sizes, it could be difficult to maneuver through narrow halls and doorways like those in many houses and apartments.
+The standard style frame, typically used in hospitals and nursing homes, is 25″ wide.
+While this width conveniently accommodates users of all sizes, it could be challenging to maneuver through narrow halls and doorways like those in many houses and apartments.

-For use in crowded environments the domestic style frame, which is approximately 22″ wide, could be a better choice.
-And for very cramped situations an ultra narrow style frame, measuring just 18″ to 20″ wide, might be the answer.
+For use in crowded environments, the domestic style frame, which is approximately 22″ wide, could be a better choice.
+For very cramped situations, an ultra-narrow style frame, measuring just 18″ to 20″ wide, might be the answer.

-While domestic or ultra narrow frames may be easier to navigate with in household situations, it’s important to remember that the standard style’s wider frame base offers the greatest stability.
-Narrow frames may not be a good choice for users who have balance problems or are likely to place more weight on one side of the frame.
+While domestic or ultra-narrow frames may be easier to navigate in household situations, it’s important to remember that the standard style’s broader frame base offers the greatest stability.
+Narrow frames may not be a good choice for users with balance problems or are likely to place more weight on one side of the frame.

-Buyers should also keep in mind that frames tend to be narrower in the front, generally by about 2 inches on each side, so a Zimmer frame may be a full 4 inches narrower in the front than the rear.
-Measure your doors and hallways carefully and go with the widest frame that will work in your circumstances.
+Buyers should also keep in mind that frames tend to be narrower in the front, generally by about 2 inches on each side so that a Zimmer frame may be a full 4 inches narrower in the front than the rear.
+Measure your doors and hallways carefully and go with the broadest frame that will work in your circumstances.

-Getting a Zimmer frame in the right height range is extremely important.
-If the frame is too short the user will have to stoop to walk, and if it’s too tall the user won’t be able to effectively transmit body weight to the frame for support.
+Getting a Zimmer frame in the correct height range is extremely important.
+If the frame is too short, the user will have to stoop to walk, and if it’s too tall, the user won’t be able to effectively transmit body weight to the frame for support.

-Zimmer frame models often come in only one height-adjustable size but are sometimes manufactured in a variety of sizes, each one offering up to five adjustable height options in increments of one inch.
+Zimmer frame models often come in only one height-adjustable size.
+Still, they are sometimes manufactured in various sizes, each one offering up to five adjustable height options in increments of one inch.

-When you have measured your ideal frame height look for the height range in which your ideal height falls close to the middle.
+When you have measured your ideal frame height look for the height range in which your perfect height falls close to the middle.

 The final decision to make is whether you want your frame to have rubber tips, wheels, or glides on the bottom of the front legs.
 There are good reasons for each choice, so it’s important to personalise your Zimmer frame with the leg style that will serve you best.